 The quicker you can flip the home and make a profit, the better.
 Of course, not all fix and flip properties are going to require only smaller, cosmetic changes.
-But if the initial reason the property stood out was the lack of major needed repairs, then perhaps it’s best to walk away.
+But if the reason the property stands out was the lack of major repairs, then perhaps it’s best to walk away.

 Generally speaking, off-market deals allow buyers to purchase the home at a discount, a key aspect of any successful fix and flip strategy.
 With a greater discount on the home purchase, fix and flippers have more room for positive ROI, assuming they stay within their parameters, as we discussed beforehand.